 - Reduced debt burden

-- Lengthening of repayment period, based on the Scheme’s criteria and under certain conditions.
+- Lengthening of repayment period, depending on the borrowers age and provided certain conditions are met

-- An end to the uncertainty concerning the next steps and obligations of borrowers and their families.
+- Securing the primary residence and putting an end to the uncertainty concerning the next steps and obligations of borrowers and their families.,

 The Scheme’s basic principles are: